-The Court of Appeals for the Federal Circuit has national jurisdiction for appeals in specialized cases -- i.e. patent laws or cases decided by courts of special jurisdiction, the Court of International Trade and the Court of Federal Claims.
+The Court of Appeals for the Federal Circuit has national jurisdiction for appeals in specialized cases, for example, patent laws or cases decided by courts of special jurisdiction, the Court of International Trade and the Court of Federal Claims.

 Bankruptcy Appellate Panels

 Bankruptcy Appellate Panels (BAPs) are panels made up of three judges that hear appeals of bankruptcy court decisions.
 Considered a unit of the Federal Court of Appeals, BAPs were created and modified by the Bankruptcy Reform Acts of 1978 and 1994.
 Appellants can appeal decisions by bankruptcy courts with the BAP or a District Court.
 The following circuits have BAPs: 1st, 6th, 8th, 9th and 10th.